salsita/react-training/README.md

 # react-training
 React training app based on CRA.
-For information about used boilerplate visit [https://github.com/facebookincubator/create-react-app](CRA repo).
+For information about used boilerplate visit [CRA repo](https://github.com/facebookincubator/create-react-app).

 ## Development
 Use `yarn`: